Employee Engagement Survey in Cyprus

 3. Culture Audit

 Many workplace certification programs use a culture audit along with employee surveys.
-This audit helps you understand what your organization values, believes, and does.
+This audit enables you to understand your organization’s core values, beliefs, and actions.
 It looks closely at your workplace’s culture, including how these elements appear in everyday interactions.

 The culture audit may include a review of the following: